During World War I, Eugene Bullard made history as the first African American military pilot — by fighting for France.

 Life As A Black American In Paris

-Bullard had thrived as a soldier, and he took to civilian life just as well, returning to a post-war Paris swept up by jazz.
+Eugene Bullard had thrived as a soldier and took to civilian life just as well, returning to a post-war Paris swept up by jazz.
 Bullard rode the tide.

 In the artsy neighborhood of Montmartre, which was then called Harlem on the Seine because of its popularity with Black musicians and artists, Bullard took drum lessons and became the manager of an iconic after-hours club called Zelli’s Royal Box.
 He married a French woman named Marcelle Straumann in 1923 and had two daughters with her.
 They separated in 1935.